-In relation to distribution networks, the review recommended a number of key reforms aimed at improving the incentives on distribution businesses to use demand management to reduce overall capital and operating costs:
+In relation to distribution networks, the reform program included a number of key rule changes, which have now been completed or are underway, aimed at improving the incentives on distribution businesses to use demand management to reduce overall capital and operating costs:

 - Cost-reflective distribution network pricing: introduced in the AEMC's final determination in November 2014, these reforms require distribution businesses to set prices that reflect the efficient cost of providing network services to individual consumers.
 This will allow consumers to make more informed decisions about their energy use as new technologies emerge and result in better outcomes for both individual consumers and the overall electricity system.
 Importantly, the new arrangements also support the businesses to develop network tariff structures which appropriately incentivise efficient demand side responses by customers. - Expanding competition in metering and related services: these reforms set out in the AEMC's draft determination in March 2015 would introduce a competitive framework for rolling out advanced meters.
-It will allow any registered entity to roll out advanced meters where they see a business case to do so or because customers demand products and services that require an advanced meter.
-These meters will also facilitate the inclusion of cost-reflective network pricing as well as providing further opportunities for demand side response, such as load control. - Demand management incentive scheme: these reforms, if implemented, will provide a framework to guide the AER in developing and applying a demand management incentive scheme and innovation allowance mechanism which would help to balance the incentives on distribution businesses to make efficient expenditure decisions.
+It would allow any registered entity to roll out advanced meters where they see a business case to do so or because customers demand products and services that require an advanced meter.
+These meters will also facilitate the inclusion of cost-reflective network pricing as well as providing further opportunities for demand side response, such as load control. - Demand management incentive scheme: these reforms provide a framework to guide the AER in developing and applying a demand management incentive scheme and innovation allowance mechanism which will help to balance the incentives on distribution businesses to make efficient expenditure decisions.
 This has the potential to lower overall system costs and lead to lower retail prices for consumers.